Rabios/Lotus/README.md

 - Scriptable and moddable,Written fully in Python 3 and Batchscript
 - Fully free,No payments,No purchases
 - Great for game and software development
-- Comes with all needs to install (You need to download and install packages and docs needed,See below)
+- Comes with all needs to install (download and install packages and docs needed to run from source,See below)
 - Comes with music player to have fun while coding
 - Build and run projects and files fast as light!!!
+- Comes with tools to disassembly,decompile,And obfuscate projects and files
+- Ability to customize themes

 ## How to run from source
 - Download and install both 64-bit versions of Python 3 and 7zip